LACQUER CUTTING / MASTERING TIPS FOR THOSE NEW TO THE VINYL FORMAT

 • 12″ @ 45 RPM: 12 minutes per side is ideal, 14 minutes is ok, anything over 15 minutes – please call us before placing your order.

 Please Remember: The lacquer cutter’s job is to cut as flat as possible, in an effort to make the cut sound as close as possible to the provided master.
-Therefore, adjustments to the master to make it appropriate for the vinyl format need to be made at the mastering session — not at the point of the lacquer cut.
-If a master is provided that is pushing some element to the outer limits; such as vocals for example– chances are those pushed vocals are going to stick out much more on the vinyl record than on the digital master.
+Therefore, adjustments to the master to make it appropriate for the vinyl format should be made at the mastering session — not during the cut.
 For these reasons, it is very important that you provide a master that has been adequately prepared for the vinyl format.

 While approx 90% of the records we press are cut in-house, we also welcome lacquers supplied by third parties.
 While not comprehensive, you will find a list below of other reputable lacquer cutting facilities in the United States: